tale-toul/privOCP4x/README.md

 ```
 The private full DNS domain for the cluster is created by adding the cluste name to the external domain name.
 The private internal and external domains are called the same.
 For example if cluster_name=ocp and the domain associated with dns_domain_ID is redhat.com, the full DNS private domain is ocp.redhat.com.

+Make sure the asw account credentials are defined in the file $HOME/.aws/credentials or in the environment variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY as explained in terraform [documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#shared-configuration-and-credentials-files)

 Run the terraform apply command with the variable values desired:

 ```shell